Baphomet42/Data-Packs/README.md

     + Debug options supply commands to delete large numbers of equipment
 + *Radio*
     + Plays the best song on repeat all day every day
++ *Important Information Specific to Portal Datapack*
+    + See generic information at the end of this file
+    + If planning to play in survival mode, it is recommended to disable fall damage
+        + Run `/gamerule fallDamage false` to disable all fall damage across the world
+        + Custom motion through portals and faith plates automatically stops fall damage, but most portal levels have large drops that players are supposed to be able to survive by jumping
+        + Zones can be customized to kill players who enter them, so long death falls can still be made manually
+    + The custom chat menus in this pack use trigger commands, which send a message to the player after every click
+        + This can be disabled with `/gamerule sendCommandFeedback false`
+            + Note that doing this will also turn off command feedback for actual commands used by any player
+        + Even without disabling command feedback with the gamerule, this datapack turns off command feedback for about 30 seconds after menus are used, so at least some of the trigger command feedback will be hidden without having to disable all command feedback server-wide
+    + Each update to the datapack may change how equipment spawns, functions, and gets killed
+        + Before updating the datapack, it is recommended to fizzle all equipment and place it again after updating
+            + In almost every update this is not required, but to be safe it is a good practice

 **XLTT** (optional resource pack - see below)